mattermost/docs/source/install/mattermost-kubernetes-operator.rst

   $ kubectl create ns mattermost-operator

-2. Save the secrets from the current installation , if you have extra secrets mounted as a volume save them as well
+2. Save the secrets from the current installation, if you have extra secrets mounted as a volume save them as well.
+To begin, set ```NAMESPACE``` environment variable to the namespace your Mattermost instance is running in:

 .. code-block:: sh
+  $ export NAMESPACE=mattermost

-  $ kubectl get secrets -n mattermost mattermost-db-secret -o yaml > mattermost-db-secret.yaml
+  $ kubectl get secrets -n $NAMESPACE mattermost-db-secret -o yaml > mattermost-db-secret.yaml
   $ kubectl get secrets -n mattermost mattermost-license-secret -o yaml > mattermost-license-secret.yaml
-  $ kubectl get secrets -n cert -o yaml > cert.yaml
+  $ kubectl get secrets -n mattermost cert -o yaml > cert.yaml

 3. Change the db secret to match operator, the helm used mattermost.dbsecret while the operator uses DB_CONNECTION_STRING